jessfraz/blog/content/post/why-open-source-firmware-is-important-for-security.md

 Every cloud and vendor seems to have their own way of doing a root of trust.
 Microsoft has [Cerberus](https://github.com/opencomputeproject/Project_Olympus/tree/master/Project_Cerberus), Google has [Titan](https://cloud.google.com/blog/products/gcp/titan-in-depth-security-in-plaintext), and Amazon has [Nitro](https://perspectives.mvdirona.com/2019/02/aws-nitro-system/).
 These seem to assume an explicit amount of trust in the proprietary code (the code we cannot see).
 This leaves me with not a great feeling. **Wouldn’t it be better to be able to use all open source code?
 Then we could verify without a doubt that the code you can read and build yourself is the same code running on hardware for all the various places we have firmware.
 We could then verify that a machine was in a correct state without a doubt of it being vulnerable or with a backdoor.**

-It also makes me wonder what the smaller cloud providers like DigitalOcean or Packet have for a root of trust.
+It makes me wonder what the smaller cloud providers like DigitalOcean or Packet have for a root of trust.
 Often times we only hear of these projects from the big three or five.
 I asked this on twitter and didn't get any good answers...

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I’m surprised how many people are responding that they love DigitalOcean but seem entirely unconcerned there’s no answer here.
 You should be concerned.</p>&mdash; jessie frazelle 👩🏼‍🚀 (@jessfraz) <a href="https://twitter.com/jessfraz/status/1126131424095100929?ref_src=twsrc%5Etfw">May 8, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>